Was It Fear: Reception

 "Half Visconte intentionally push themselves and their songs to go farther: beyond the fences, past the tiny orange surveying flags, and deeper into the looking glass.
 The stuff they brought back is phenomenal."

-Matt Shimmer at Indieville.com called Was It Fear? "an amazing record," describing this effort as "the emotional nature of emo, subtract the whining, [and] add[ing] excellent songwriting."
+Matt Shimmer at Individual.com called Was It Fear? "an amazing record," describing this effort as "the emotional nature of emo, subtract the whining, [and] add[ing] excellent songwriting."